WATCH: Police restrain Bethnal Green schoolgirl, 13, ‘like a piece of meat’

 This shocking video shows the moment when a police officer drags a 13-year-old schoolgirl in handcuffs across the floor ‘like a piece of meat’ - all due to a silly school-gates row.

 The Metropolitan Police have been accused of brutality after teenager Katelynn Murphy King was forcibly restrained and handcuffed by a policeman outside the gates of Wapping High School.

-Footage captured on an iPhone by her twin sister shows the Bethnal Green Academy pupil being hauled across the pavement on her knees with her hands in cuffs.
+Footage captured on an iPhone by her twin sister shows the Green Spring Academy pupil being hauled across the pavement on her knees with her hands in cuffs.

 Her family say police used unnecessary force and the IPCC has been called in to investigate.

 Joan Whittaker, 51, Katelynn’s grandmother, said: “This policeman wasn’t tackling a grown man, this was a little girl of 13.
 It was extreme force and it absolutely was not justified.”

 The schoolgirl was restrained after rowing with a 16-year-old pupil from Wapping High School who had allegedly goaded her and called her “a slag” before trying to kick her.